Can I Sue My Internet Provider?

 The process starts with an informal complaint.
 You can file that for free online by filling out a form on the FCC's website.
 The FCC will take your complaint and forward it to your ISP.
 Your ISP has 30 days in which to respond to both you and the FCC.
 In the interim, you likely will be contacted by your ISP to try to work out the matter.
 If the FCC determines that the response is sufficient, it closes the case.

 If you believe your ISP's response does not solve the matter, you can submit rebuttal information to the FCC.
 The FCC will review that information and, if it believes it appropriate, it will forward that information to your ISP, triggering a new obligation to respond.

 If you're not happy with the outcome, you can file a formal complaint with the FCC.
 A formal complaint must be brought within six months of the date of the response to your informal complaint.

 Be warned: The formal complaint process isn't cheap.
-The filing fee itself is more than $500.
-And filing starts a process that is similar to court proceedings with specific procedural rules.
-You typically would want to be represented by an attorney experienced in communications law.
+The filing fee itself is more than $500, and filing starts a process that is similar to court proceedings with specific procedural rules.
+You would want to be represented by an attorney experienced in communications law.

 What Should You Do?

 If you have a dispute with your ISP, the first step is to try to work it out with them.
 Who knows?
 They might surprise you.